Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Measurement of the observables and fit to the hadronic parameters

 Yields are determined from fits to the $M_{\rm BC}$ distribution of the signal decay.
 In order to assign an uncertainty for this procedure, comparisons are made to the results when a two-dimensional fit is applied to the $M_{\rm BC}$ distributions of both the signal and tag decays, for the example the case where the tag mode is $D \to \kspio$.
 Small differences are observed and uncertainties of $1.5\%$ and $0.8\%$ are assigned to $\rho^{K3\pi}_{C\!P\pm}$ and $\rho^{K\pi\pi0}_{C\!P\pm}$, respectively.
 No uncertainty is applied for the like-sign observables, as any bias cancels between the like-sign yields and the same-topology opposite-sign yields used for normalisation.

 The most important source of background is the decay $D\to \ks K^-\pi^+$, particularly in the case of the like-sign double tags.
-The uncertainty on this background contribution is assigned by taking account of the knowledge of the branching fraction~\cite{2018Tanabashi}, the knowledge of its hadronic parameters~\cite{Insler:2012pm}, necessary to correct for quantum-correlation in the decay rate, and the uncertainty on the selection efficiency.
+The uncertainty on this background contribution is assigned by accounting for the knowledge of its coherence factor and mean strong-phase difference, measured to be $0.70 \pm 0.08$ and $(0.1 \pm 15.7)^\circ$, respectively~\cite{Insler:2012pm}.
+These inputs are required to correct for quantum-correlation in the decay rate.
+Uncertainties on the branching fraction~\cite{2018Tanabashi} and the selection efficiency are also considered.
 The uncertainty on this background component is the dominant systematic uncertainty for the like-sign tags.

 A final source of uncertainty on the $C\!P$-tag and like-sign observables is the knowledge on the input parameters, which is taken from the measurements reported in Table~\ref{tab:inputs}.

 When analysing the efficiency-corrected signal yields tagged by $D\to\kspipi$ decays in bins of phase space, $Y^{K3\pi}_i$ and $Y^{K\pi\pi^0}_i$, it is only necessary to have control of the relative efficiency variation.
 This variation is less than 15\% and taken from Monte Carlo simulation.
 It is assumed that any biases on these efficiency corrections are negligible.
 Small uncertainties are assigned associated with the finite size of the simulation samples.
 Fits to the expected distribution of events must take account of the uncertainties on the $D\to\kspipi$ strong-phase parameters, found in Ref.~\cite{Ablikim:2020yif}, and $K_i$ parameters, given in Table~\ref{tab:kspipifraction}.